Though there are hundreds of quality products available, the CBD market is flooded with scams, frauds, misleading products, and just plain bad ideas.

 Even major CBD brands sometimes go wrong.
 One study by Leafly found numerous products that under-delivered on their CBD.
 A few didn’t contain any CBD at all.
 Some had too much!

 We only partner with CBD brands that offer third-party lab results, so customers can verify the product’s contents.
 Whenever possible, we’ve also run our own third-party lab tests on the CBD products we review.
 You’ll find the results in each review.

-And then there’s products that can actively harm consumers.
+And then there are products that can actively harm consumers.
 In July 2020, the FDA recalled a lengthy list of CBD products, for both humans and animals, because they were high in lead.
-Unfortunately, there’s probably other harmful products out there that slipped through the cracks.
+Unfortunately, there are probably other harmful products out there that slipped through the cracks.